Metallurgical Investigation Technique Workshop

 Also available is our 3-day Introduction to Practical Metallography Investigations incorporating Heat Treatment Processes.

-And in case you are wondering whether one of these workshops is for you, we have received a Testimonial from Rahul who participated in this Workshop to give his point of view.
+In case you are wondering whether one of these workshops is for you, we have received a Testimonial from Rahul, who participated in this Workshop, to give his point of view.

-As you can see from his narrative, he was impressed with the amount of knowledge and skillset he has acquired from the Workshop, which are transferrable skills to take back to your workplace.
+As you can see from his narrative, he was impressed with the knowledge and skillset he acquired from the Workshop, which are transferrable skills to take back to your workplace.

 This is what Rahul has to say:

-"On the 27th to the 28th January 2022 and 18th February 2022, I partook in a practical 3-day course in "Practical Metallography" run by M&C. The course was highly relevant to my job and took place at ECMS facilities at Springfield Campus, Wolverhampton, UK.
+"On the 27th - 28th January 2022 and 18th February 2022, I partook in a practical 3-day course in "Practical Metallography" run by M&C. The course was highly relevant to my job and took place at ECMS facilities at Springfield Campus, Wolverhampton, UK.

 Having been supplied with an unknown piece of material, it was up to us to analyze the metallurgical properties of the material using all the metallographic techniques available to us.
-This included a wide range of microscopes and visual examination tools, an automatic cut-off disc, hot mounting press, automatic grinding/polishing machine and etching facilities.
-There were also tools to allow us to observe fracture surfaces by inducing a small cut in a material using hacksaws and subsequently hammering the material causing fracture.
+This included a wide range of microscopes and visual examination tools, an automatic cut-off disc, a hot mounting press, an automatic grinding/polishing machine and etching facilities.
+There were also tools to allow us to observe fracture surfaces by inducing a small cut in a material using hacksaws and subsequently hammering the material, causing fractures.
 The end of the day included a review of the findings and future learning aims.

 Rahul continues: